johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 ## Troubleshoot installation issues

-- For information on how to find the log that's generated automatically when an installation error occurs, see [Log installation issues](/defender-endpoint/linux-resources#log-installation-issues).
+- For details on how to find the log that's generated when an installation error occurs, see [Log installation issues](/defender-endpoint/linux-resources#log-installation-issues).

 - For information about common installation issues, see [Installation issues](/defender-endpoint/linux-support-install).

 - If the health of the device is false, see [Investigate agent health issues](health-status.md).

 - For product performance issues, see [Troubleshoot performance issues for Microsoft Defender for Endpoint on Linux](linux-support-perf.md).

 - For proxy and connectivity issues, see [Troubleshoot cloud connectivity issues for Microsoft Defender for Endpoint on Linux](linux-support-connectivity.md).